Which backflow cover is equipped to avoid damage from freezing, vandalism and tampering?

 So, let’s look at what it takes for a product to become ASSE 1060 approved.

-The enclosure is also placed in an environmental chamber to test freeze protection.
+The backflow cover is also placed in an environmental chamber to test freeze protection.
 The box environmental chamber replicates the conditions an enclosure may incur during a harsh winter.
-To pass, heated enclosures must maintain an internal temperature of at least 32°F (0° C) and an average of 40°F (4.4°C) in as low as -30° weather.
+To pass, a heated backflow cover must maintain an internal temperature of at least 32°F (0° C) and an average of 40°F (4.4°C) in as low as -30° weather.
 So, if you live in a climate where winters are long and temps are cold, the ASSE 1060 class 1 will provide the freeze protection you need.

 The map to the right shows the average winter temperatures for the United States.